 Once you are registered and verified, you can log in to your account and set up your first transfer.
 You will need to specify the name and bank details of the recipient, what country they reside in, and the value of funds to be sent.
 You will then decide on how you would like to facilitate the transaction; either by bank transfer, debit or credit card.

-Step 4 – Deposit money into the service’s local bank account
+Step 4 – Deposit money into local bank account

 If you opted to facilitate the transaction by bank transfer, you will need to deposit your funds into a local bank account.
 Once the funds are received by the service, they will then carry out the required process to deliver these funds to your recipient.
 If you made payment by debit or credit card you will skip this step and move straight to Step 5.